Bonfe Coronavirus (COVID-19) Safety Procedures Letter from Peter Bonfe

 - Technicians will wear a mask.

 - They will wipe their tablet surface with an alcohol wipe before asking you to sign for work to be done.
 Alternatively, the technician can send an email to you while still on site, with a description of the work to be done and the total amount due.
 You can send a reply email from your phone giving approval for the work.

 - They will use hand sanitizer and will also clean their steering wheel after leaving each customers home.

 - If you, or any of your colleagues, friends or family exhibit any symptoms of the virus, please self-quarantine and call your doctor immediately.
 Symptoms include fever, cough, and trouble breathing.

 - Review the CDC’s Get Your Household Ready for guidance in preparing your household members for the possibility of a COVID-19 outbreak.

-- Especially with many scheduled to leave on Spring Break trips in the coming days and weeks, check the CDC’s Traveler’s Health Noticesfor the latest guidance and recommendations for each country to which you will travel.
+- If you are scheduling a trip in the coming days and weeks, check the CDC’s Traveler’s Health Notices for the latest guidance and recommendations for each country to which you will travel.
 The State Department has alerted Americans to avoid cruise ship travel.

 - Further information is available from both the Minnesota Department of Health and the Centers for Disease Control and Prevention.